wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

       * Change the Beta ratio of the NMOS and PMOS by sweeping the Width of PMOS from 200n to 1000n with a step of 100n.
       * View the VOUT (y axis) plot.
   * Use the measurement tool and graph to find the closest PMOS width that has the Switching Threshold equal to $V_{dd}/2$.
 We use this balanced inverter for the following tasks.
 It can be identified within viva by click Marker->create marker->horizontal ->$V_{dd}/2$
-  * Set PMOS's width be the value you found in previous bullentin, you need to find the delay($T_p$) as a function of $V_{dd}$ by change the supply power supply from 0.5v to 1.1V with step of 0.1V.
+  * Set PMOS's width be the value you found in previous bullentin, you need to find the delay ($T_p$) as a function of $V_{dd}$ by change the supply power supply from 0.5v to 1.1V with step of 0.1V.
 The results will shown in ‘.mt’ file.
 Remember, you need to measure both $t_{pHL}$ and $t_{pLH}$ in order to get the delay $T_p$.
 After you have found the inverter delay for each $V_{dd}$, you need to plot these data ($V_{dd}$ being X axis, and $T_p$ being Y axis) using any proper tool (e.g., excel, MATLAB).
   * In this part, you need to find the device sizing versus delay $T_p$, here you need to measure $T_p$ with different size of CMOS inverter:  1:1:6 multiples of the width for both NMOS and PMOS in the balanced inverter.
 In this process, you need to connect the Inverter with different NMOS/PMOS width with TWO balanced inverters, find in the third bullentin.
 After that, you need to MDL commands.
 Then, use appropriate tool (e.g., excel, MATLAB) to plot the data (Width being X axis, and $T_p$ being Y axis).

 <h2 id="Lab 4">Lab 4 Delay of combinational logic</h2>
-This lab extend the study of inverter in previous lab, and explore the concepts learnt for basic combinational logics.
+This lab extend the study of inverter in previous lab, and explore CMOS combinational logics in 45nm library.
-The students are provided [SPECTRE circuit script for lab 4](/file/Teaching_Clemson/459_lab4.scs) and [MDL script for lab 4](/file/Teaching_Clemson/459_lab4.mdl) as example.
+The students are provided [SPECTRE circuit script for lab 4](/file/Teaching_Clemson/459_lab4.scs) and [MDL script for lab 4](/file/Teaching_Clemson/459_lab4.mdl) as example for reference.

-A select subset of new commands are used in this lab:
 <h3>Capacitance connection</h3>
 Capacitor named as `C0` can be connected node `net13` with value of `CAP` to the circuit using the below syntax
 <pre>C0 (net13 0) capacitor c=CAP
 </pre>

 <h3>Verifying combinational logic functionality using parameter set</h3>
 For a $n$ input combinational logic, there is a possible $2^n$ input combinations.
-Also consider when we do the worst case delay analysis, we need to find the condition when only one single input's voltage value changed.
+Also consider when we do the worst case delay analysis, we need to find the condition when only one single input's voltage value was changed.
 Thus, we need to explore a new syntax in SPECTRE, name paramet to enumerate all possible initial and terminal value combinations.
 If initial value is identical to terminal value, then there is no change.
-It gives us the tool to do the worst-case delay analysis.
+It facilitates the worst-case delay analysis.
 Also, by changing the period of the individual input ports' pulse wave, we can examine the functionality of the combinational logic with full coverage.
 Below is the example file avaliable in [SPECTRE circuit script for lab 4](/file/Teaching_Clemson/459_lab4.scs)

 <pre>
 v1 (in0 0) vsource dc=vs type=pulse val0=init_a val1=term_a period=10u rise=5p fall=5p width=5u